grafana/loki/docs/sources/operations/request-validation-rate-limits.md

 This limit is enforced when a single stream reaches its rate-limit.

-Each stream has a rate-limit applied to it to prevent individual streams from overwhelming a set of ingesters (equal to the `replication_factor` value).
+Each stream has a rate-limit applied to it to prevent individual streams from overwhelming the set of ingesters it is distributed to (the size of that set is equal to the `replication_factor` value).

 This value can be modified globally in the [`limits_config`](https://grafana.com/docs/loki/latest/configuration/#limits_config) block, or on a per-tenant basis in the [runtime overrides](https://grafana.com/docs/loki/latest/configuration/#runtime-configuration-file) file.
 The config options to adjust are `per_stream_rate_limit` and `per_stream_rate_limit_burst`.